jfmdev/purecss-utilities/README.md

 TODO

+### Opacity

+The opacity of elements can be modified using the `.pure-opacity-*` class, where `*` can be replaced with numbers 10, 20, 25, 30, 40, 50, 60, 70, 75, 80 or 90.

 ### Spacing

 The library provides `pure-m-*` and `pure-p-*` classes for controlling an element's margin or padding, where `*` can be replaced with any number between `1` and `8`.

 To set the margin or padding to a single side, you can use classes `pure-mb-*` / `pure-ml-*` / `pure-mr-*` / `pure-mt-*` and `pure-pb-*` / `pure-pl-*` / `pure-pr-*` / `pure-pt-*`; and to set the margin or padding to the horizontal or vertical sides, you can use classes `pure-mx-*` / `pure-my-*` and `pure-px-*` / `pure-py-*`.

-The base spacing used is `0.25rem`, but you can change this value either by overriding the value of the `--pureSpacingUnit` variable or by using the `pure-space-2x` / `pure-space-3x` / `pure-space-4x` / `pure-space-5x` classes.

 ### Sizing

 TODO

 ## Customization

-TODO (Variables)
+### Colors

+The library uses variables `--pureBlack` / `--pureBlue` / `--pureCyan` / `--pureGreen` / `--pureMagenta` / `--pureRed` / `--pureWhite` / `--pureYellow` to define colors that later are used to define utility classes for texts, background, borders and buttons.

+You can override these variables to change the colors used, but on that case you must also override the corresponding RBG variables: `--pureBlackRgb` / `--pureBlueRgb` / `--pureCyanRgb` / `--pureGreenRgb` / `--pureMagentaRgb` / `--pureRedRgb` / `--pureWhiteRgb` / `--pureYellowRgb`.

+### Spacing

+The base spacing used is `0.25rem`, but you can change this value by overriding the value of the `--pureSpacingUnit` variable.

 ## Development